NovikTF/InstaVal/README.md

 Enhances the overall user experience by reducing the likelihood of encountering issues with button clicks in the game client.
 Helps maintain the application's reliability and effectiveness in automating agent selection.

+Installation:

+Download the installer, and follow the instructions in the wizard setup

 Usage: